boltops-tools/lono/docs/_docs/lono-code-convert.md

 The [lono code convert](https://lono.cloud/reference/lono-code-convert/) and [lono code import](https://lono.cloud/reference/lono-code-import/) commands allow you to take JSON or YAML templates and convert it to the Lono DSL code.
 The conversion process saves you engineering time writing it yourself.

-Currently, the lono-pro addon is available at no cost.
-In the future, access will be provided to only BoltOps Pro customers.
+Currently, for a limited of time, the lono-pro addon is available at no cost.

 ## Installation